A lot of people think they know what chiropractic care is, but they don't understand the reasoning behind the methods.

 So, think of your spine as the hose and and the flowing water as the transmission of important nerve signals.

 When you kink the hose, or throw your spine out of alignment, the water (aka nerve signals) has difficulty getting through.

-The severity of the kink, or misalignment, can determine the severity of your pain and suffering as well as the total overall function of your autonomic nervous system.
+The severity of the kink, or misalignment, can determine the severity of your suffering as well as the total overall function of your autonomic nervous system.

 One of the most common examples of this is sciatic nerve pain.

 When the sciatic nerve is compressed, the individual can experience severe pain in their back and down through their leg, this is also referred to as radiculopathy.

 Disorders that cause sciatica include lumbar subluxations and bulging, herniated, or slipped discs.

 A properly functioning nervous system is so important because the nervous system controls every cell and organ in your body.

 Below is an infographic that goes into a lot of detail about how each segment of the spinal column affects a given bodyfunction that runs along a particular nerve channel.

 Other Conditions Chiropractic Care Can Treat